thabalija/passphrase-generator-hr/readme.md

     passGenHR.getUltimatePassPhrase(4) // -->  'federalni narukvica krijesnica organizacija'

-Default number of words is 4
+All functions take one optional argument - number of words in passphrase.
+Default value od words in passphrase is 4.